Book Club

 by Dalai Lama XIV, Desmond Tutu, Douglas Carlton Abrams

-The occasion of a big birthday inspired two close friends to get together in Dharamsala for a talk about something very important to them.
+The occasion was a big birthday.
+And it inspired two close friends to get together in Dharamsala for a talk about something very important to them.
 The friends were His Holiness the Dalai Lama and Archbishop Desmond Tutu.
 The subject was joy.
-Both winners of the Nobel Prize, both great spiritual masters and moral leaders of our time.
-Read more
+Both winners of the Nobel Prize, both great spiritual masters and moral leaders of our time, they are also known for being among the most infectiously happy people on the planet.
+From the beginning the book was envisioned as a three-layer birthday cake: their own stories and teachings about joy, the most recent findings in the science of deep happiness, and the daily practices that anchor their own emotional and spiritual lives.
+Both the Dalai Lama and Archbishop Tutu have been tested by great personal and national adversity, and here they share their personal stories of struggle and renewal.

 July 22nd, 2022 19:00 (CET) 'The Tibetan Book of Living and Dying'